SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/configuration.md

 **SmartREST example**

-There is no built in static response template available for the ```c8y_SendConfiguration``` operation.
+There is no built-in static response template available for the ```c8y_SendConfiguration``` operation.
 Devices must create a custom template to implement this capability.
 Here is an example how such a template and its use could work.

 Template creation:<br>
 `11,100,,c8y_SendConfiguration,deviceId`